ncatlab/nlab-content/pages/2/0/6/7/7602/content.md

 ## Properties

-### Relation to PROPs
+### Relation to properads

-A (multicolored) [[PROP]] can also be described as a polycategory; what distinguishes a polycategory from a PROP is that in a polycategory, we can only compose along one object at once.
+(Coloured) [[properads]] are similar to polycategories: what distinguishes a polycategory from a properad is that in a polycategory, we can only compose along one object at once.
 That is, we have a composition operation

 $$\circ_D \colon Hom(A,B;C,D,E) \times Hom(F,D,G; H) \to Hom(F,A,B,G; C,H,E)$$

 but not an operation such as

 $$\circ_{B,C} \colon Hom(A; B,C) \times Hom(B,C; D) \to Hom(A,D).$$

+In a properad (and also a [[PROP]]), we allow composition along multiple objects at once.
+This is analogous to the definition of (coloured) [[operads]] in terms of partial composition or multiple composition.
+However, though both kinds of operads are equivalent, there exist coloured properads that are not equivalent to polycategories.
+For instance, if we have polymorphisms $f : A \to B, B$ and $g : B, B \to C$, we can form the composite $g \circ f : A \to C$ in a properad, but not a polycategory.

+PROPs, in addition to having the multiple composition operator of properads, also have a tensoring operator (given by the action of $\otimes$ on morphisms) that allows for "composition" of nonconnected operations.

 ### Internal logic